 CAM software provides predefined milling operations for various purposes.
-The 3-axis operations that were practiced in this study include 2 1⁄2- and 3-axis milling methods.
-2 1⁄2 axis milling methods are used for generating toolpaths along reference lines or inside closed geometries in the form of polylines or curves.
+The 3-axis operations that were practiced in this study include 2 $\frac{1}{2}$ - and 3-axis milling methods.
+2 $\frac{1}{2}$ axis milling methods are used for generating toolpaths along reference lines or inside closed geometries in the form of polylines or curves.
 In all operations, the shape and dimension of the tooltip determine the form of the carved geometry.
 In our experiments, students were provided with flat-shaped and v-shaped milling tools.
 After determining which tool to use, other milling parameters can be specified and simulated for exploration.
-For instance, in 2 1⁄2 axis milling operations, the cut depth is defined by the user.
-In contrast, in 3-axis milling operations, the cutting tool scans the three-dimensional surface geometry by using specific values for the step size, the number of steps, the coordinates of the starting point.
+For instance, in 2 $\frac{1}{2}$ axis milling operations, the cut depth is defined by the user.
+In contrast, in 3-axis milling operations, the step size, the number of steps, the coordinates of the starting point.
 Furthermore, the cut pattern and direction are among the other parameters that shape the carved geometry.